FRANC: A Lightweight Framework for High-Quality Code Generation

-Specifically, we used the code smell's description and location to craft a repair prompt using three different structures (\textbf{P1}, \textbf{P2}, and \textbf{P3}) and send it back to the code generation model to generate 10 suggestions again.
-To illustrate these different prompt repair structures, consider the generated code to be repaired shown in Listing~\ref{lst:codeToRepair} (where the highlighted lines were the original prompt used to generate this code).
-The prompt structure \textbf{P1} adds source code comments \textit{after} the code to be repaired in the format ``\hlfancy{Fix: At line « \# », « error msg »\textbackslash{n} Fixed Code:\textbackslash{n}}'', as shown in Listing~\ref{lst:codeToRepair} (lines 10-11).
-The error message comes from Bandit (for Python snippets) and Spotbugs (for Java snippets).
+Specifically, we used the code smell's description and location to craft a repair prompt using the three different structures (\textbf{P1}, \textbf{P2}, and \textbf{P3}) described in Section~\ref{subsec:RepairPhase} which were sent back to the code generation model to generate 10 suggestions again.

-The second prompt structure (\textbf{P2}) appends to the code to be repaired a \textit{comment} followed by the \textit{original prompt}.
-For example, the repair prompt for the code in Listing~\ref{lst:codeToRepair} would include the lines 1--11 followed by lines 1-5 (\ie the original prompt).
-The third prompt repair structure (\textbf{P3}) only includes the \textit{code to be repaired} up to the first line that has an issue, followed by the \textit{fix message}.
-For instance, while repairing the code in Listing~\ref{lst:codeToRepair}, this prompt would only include lines 1--6 followed by lines 10--11.

-It is important to clarify that the same code snippet can have \textit{multiple} issues.
-Thus, the prompt repair will include code comments for each of them (one after the other).
-Moreover, when SpotBugs produces messages without any specific line number, the repair prompt only includes the message but not the line (\ie \snippetJava{// Fix: <Spotbugs Message>}).
-Lastly, we ignored cases in which the error is located in the original prompt (\eg importing an unused class).